mhmatthall/notion-todo-sync/readme.md

 ## To-do
 - Actually make reusable
+- Add any kind of validation, error handling, exceptions, etc.
 - Allow custom property specification based on [JSONpath](https://restfulapi.net/json-jsonpath/) strings

 ## If you have any issues